outsinre/outsinre.github.com/_posts/2024-12-23-sslkeylogfile.md

    ~ $ systemctl daemon-reload
    ```

-For a demostration purpose, I will deploy Kong in DB-less mode.
+For a demostration purpose, I will start Kong in DB-less mode.
 Pay attention to the three special settings.

 ```bash
 ~ $ docker run --rm \